 Gas line installation is not a task to take on as a DIY project.
 The risks of making a mistake far outweigh the costs of hiring a professional plumber.

 A licensed plumber should install a gas line as they have the proper training and licensing.
-To avoid gas leaks, they are keen on not using rusting pipes, wrong materials, and loose fittings.
-They must follow the local building codes and ensure the installation process follows those codes.
+To avoid gas leaks, they will replace rusting pipes, wrong materials, and loose fittings.
+They will follow the local building codes and ensure the installation process follows those laws.

-Working with gas lines is different from a DIY project working with water lines.
-Mistakes hooking up water lines may only result in low water pressure or a leak from a loose-fitting, which is not dangerous.
+Working with gas lines is different from working with water lines.
+Mistakes hooking up water lines may only result in low water pressure or a leak from a loose-fitting.
+It is not too dangerous.
 On the other hand, gas line installation mistakes can be extremely hazardous, even fatal.
+Do not do it yourself!

 The main reason why you should call a professional plumber is safety for yourself, your family, and even your neighbors.
 A leaking gas line is a very dangerous health hazard, with the potential for explosions and fires.
 You should only allow licensed professional plumbers to install a gas line or handle your gas line repairs.